-Jessica studies Ecology and Biodiversity at Victoria and has a passion for New Zealand's natural landscapes.
+Jessica studies Ecology and Biodiversity at Victoria University of Wellington and has a passion for New Zealand's natural landscapes.

 Master of Science in Ecology and Biodiversity student